 - Each larva can feed on up to two cereal seeds and together can take down up to 50% of a field.

 - Larvae can feed on small roots and (below-ground) stems of young plants.
 Stems appear shredded rather than completely severed.

 - You likely won’t see the problem until it’s too late to reseed.

 Given these habits, I recommend three key actions to minimize the potential damage from wireworms.

 Your first order of business is to increase time between cereal crops.
-Wireworms can go up to two years without food and can survive off humus in the soil.
+Wireworms can go up to two years without food and can survive off organic material in the soil.
 That’s why an extended rotation can be important.
 Rotate cereals with pulses and canola, which wireworms don’t tend to feed on extensively.
-No cereal on cereal, or your wireworm population will grow.
+No cereal on cereal or your wireworm population will grow.